Image Wrap

 Obviously, any Glendale DUI homicide is a serious and horrific situation.
 But many defendants needlessly complicate their situation by assaulting officers, fleeing the scene, acting belligerently, or otherwise “digging their hole deeper.”
 These acts will ultimately make the job that your Los Angeles criminal defense attorney has a lot more difficult and challenging.
 Much like how panicked investors throw good money after bad, recently arrested Glendale DUI suspects often radically compound their own problems.

 Fortunately, there is a smart way to begin to get clarity on your situation and to stop the downward spiral.
-Connect with Glendale’s Kraut Criminal & DUI Lawyers (located at: 121 W Lexington Dr, Glendale, CA 91203 Phone: (818) 507-9123) to start to synthesize and execute a smart strategy.
+Connect with Glendale’s Kraut Law Group Criminal & DUI Lawyers, Inc. (located at: 121 W Lexington Dr, Glendale, CA 91203 Phone: (818) 507-9123) to start to synthesize and execute a smart strategy.
 Attorney Michael Kraut is a former prosecutor who has a terrific record at jury trials and glowing reviews not only from past clients but also from legal peers and respected figures in the media.

 Continue reading